DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/040 Resources/040 Customize Resource Headers.md

 ##### Vue

-Templates allow you to customize UI components.
-DevExtreme templates make use of the functionality provided by Vue.
-Implement a custom template and assign it to the [resourceCellTemplate](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellTemplate) property as shown in the following code.
+Implement a Vue template and assign it to the [resourceCellTemplate](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellTemplate) property.

     <!-- tab: App.vue -->
     <template>